Schumann-Engineering/website/templates/data privacy and anonymization/content.md

 ### Notes

-{WARNING}
-'''
+> [!WARNING]
-An effective anonymisation solution prevents all parties from singling out an individual in a dataset, from linking two records within a dataset (or between two separate datasets) and from inferring any information in such dataset. *Generally speaking, therefore, removing directly identifying elements in itself is not enough to ensure that identification of the data subject is no longer possible.* It will often be necessary to take additional measures to prevent identification, once again depending on the context and purposes of the processing for which the anonymised data are intended.
+> An effective anonymisation solution prevents all parties from singling out an individual in a dataset, from linking two records within a dataset (or between two separate datasets) and from inferring any information in such dataset. *Generally speaking, therefore, removing directly identifying elements in itself is not enough to ensure that identification of the data subject is no longer possible.* It will often be necessary to take additional measures to prevent identification, once again depending on the context and purposes of the processing for which the anonymised data are intended.
-'''
+>
-Source: EU Article 29 Group, Working Paper (WP 216) Chapter 2 Section 2.2Anonimization is performed on a record basis and not on the entire dataset.
+> Source: EU Article 29 Group, Working Paper (WP 216) Chapter 2 Section 2.2Anonimization is performed on a record basis and not on the entire dataset.
 It is a common missconception that if single records are not linkable to a patient then a whole dataset does also not allow such link!
-{/WARNING}

 ## Option 2: Data removal

-'''
-[all 18 types of] identifiers of the individual or of relatives, employers, or household members of the individual, are removed
+> [all 18 types of] identifiers of the individual or of relatives, employers, or household members of the individual, are removed

-'''
-(42 CFR § 164.514(b)(2)(i)
+(```42 CFR § 164.514(b)(2)(i)```)
 *AND*

-'''
-The covered entity does not have actual knowledge that the information could be used alone or in combination with other information to identify an individual who is a subject of the information
+> The covered entity does not have actual knowledge that the information could be used alone or in combination with other information to identify an individual who is a subject of the information

-'''
-(42 CFR § 164.514(b)(2)(i)
+(```42 CFR § 164.514(b)(2)(i)```)

 ## Notes

-{ADVICE}
+> [!HINT]
-if at all possible, then option 2 is the best (legal) options!
+> if at all possible, then option 2 is the best (legal) options!
+>

-Many will argue that information is 'absolutely business critical'.
+> Many will argue that information is 'absolutely business critical'.
 In such a case, the *ONLY* way to collect this data to begin with is by aquiring consent of the data subject *BEFORE* data collection.
-{/ADVICE}

-{WARNING}
+> **INFO**
+> if at all possible, then option 2 is the best (legal) options!
+>
+> Many will argue that information is 'absolutely business critical'.
+In such a case, the *ONLY* way to collect this data to begin with is by aquiring consent of the data subject *BEFORE* data collection.

+> [!WARNING]
-Both options imply that identifiable data is collected for the process of de-identification.
+> Both options imply that identifiable data is collected for the process of de-identification.
 Therefore, consent for the collection for the means of de-identification is required *PRIOR TO* data collection commences!
-{/WARNING}

-{NOTICE}
+> [!NOTE]
-A data processor which already lawfully collects data having the data subject's consent can also de-identify the collected information (if it is within the legal grounds for collection).
+> A data processor which already lawfully collects data having the data subject's consent can also de-identify the collected information (if it is within the legal grounds for collection).
 Such de-identified information can be freely shared.
-{/NOTICE}

-{WARNING}
+> [!WARNING]
-Option 1 leaves room for opinions on wheter the resulting information is to be considered non-identifyable or not.
+> Option 1 leaves room for opinions on wheter the resulting information is to be considered non-identifyable or not.
 Therefore, the (legal) risk exposure is higher compared to option 2!
-{/WARNING}

-{CAUTION}
+> [!CAUTION]
-Some argue that encryption is not a valid way of de-identification because by definition it can be reversed.
+> Some argue that encryption is not a valid way of de-identification because by definition it can be reversed.
+>

-This is true only for the entity which holds the encryption key!
+> This is true only for the entity which holds the encryption key!
 To be more specific:
-- symmetrical encryption is not de-identifing because the same encryption key can be used to decrypt data.
+> - symmetrical encryption is not de-identifing because the same encryption key can be used to decrypt data.
 Hence: the entity encryption can also decrypt.
-- assymetrical encryption on the other hand is de-identifying *for the encrypting entity* because a different, private, key has to be known for decryption.
+> - assymetrical encryption on the other hand is de-identifying *for the encrypting entity* because a different, private, key has to be known for decryption.
 If the encrypting entity does not - and will not be able to - get possition of this key, by definition, this entity cannot decrypt the information.
 Here: it is de-identified in the eyes of one entity but not de-identitified from another entities point of view (having knowledge about the private key)
-{/CAUTION}

 # Are there any exceptions?